smartemailing/types/README.md

 `SmartEmailing\Types\Address`

-Location address cotaining street and number, town, zip code and country.
+Location address contains street and number, town, zip code and country.

 Can be created from: